MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

 ## Errors require context

 Suppose for example, that you're trying to model parse errors.
 Maybe you're writing a JSON parser.
-Then you probably want to provide some context with any parsing errors, like at which position a comma token was missing.
+When you encounter an error, like bad JSON, you probably want to provide some context, like at which position a comma token was missing.

 The prevailing idiom today, the [*diagnostic pattern*](/FIXME), suggests your error-returning function should take an additional parameter which is a